lukekorkowski/lukekorkowski/README.md

 #### 📜 If you want to know some history...

 I'm a long-time advisor guy.
 I help other people make decisions.
-Here are some of the ways I've done that, in reverse chronological order:
+Here are some of the ways I've done that:

-- Real estate broker: I help people figure where to live, how much to spend, and whether to sell.
-Decision-focused, not sales-focused.
+- Real estate broker

-- Real estate and small business transactional attorney: I read and wrote boring documents, made them make sense to regular people, and negotiated deals.
+- Real estate and small business transactional attorney

-- Small business consultant: I helped people get out of their own way and increase profitability.
+- Small business consultant

-- Clerk to a Montana Supreme Court Justice: I literally wrote his opinions for him, so that's little beyond "advisory" I guess.

-- Financial advisor: I assisted folks with investment decisions, again more decision-focused than sales-focused.
+- Financial advisor

 Now, I'm coding.
 The crossover from where I've been to where I'm headed is going to produce some fun opportunities.